oggyoggy448/Face-Detection-using-mtcnn-/README.md

-# Face identification using FaceNET module
+# Face identification using MTCNN module
 This project makes use of mtcnn module to identify the face of one person from the the image provided by the datasets that can be downloaded from this [link](https://www.kaggle.com/dansbecker/5-celebrity-faces-dataset#)